ivangfr/springboot-kafka-connect-jdbc-streams/README.md

   {"name":"elasticsearch-sink-orders","connector":{"state":"RUNNING","worker_id":"kafka-connect:8083"},"tasks":[{"id":0,"state":"RUNNING","worker_id":"kafka-connect:8083"}],"type":"sink"}
   ```

-- On `Kafka Connect UI` (http://localhost:8086), you should see
+- On `Kafka Connect UI` (http://localhost:8086), you should see:

   ![kafka-connect-ui](documentation/kafka-connect-ui.jpeg)

-- If there is any problem, you can check `kafka-connect` container logs
+- If there is any problem, you can check `kafka-connect` container logs:
   ```
   docker logs kafka-connect
   ```